Joshua Brand

-Joshua Brand is an American television writer, director, and producer who created St. Elsewhere, I'll Fly Away and Northern Exposure with his writing-and-producing partner John Falsey.
-He was also a writer and consulting producer of FX's 2013-18 series The Americans.
+Joshua Brand is an American television writer, director, and producer who created St. Elsewhere, I'll Fly Away, A Year in the Life, and Northern Exposure with his writing-and-producing partner John Falsey, with whom he worked through 1994.
+He was also a writer and consulting producer of FX's 2013–18 series The Americans.

 Early life

 Joshua Brand was born to a Jewish family and raised in Kew Gardens, Queens, New York City.
 He graduated magna cum laude from City College of New York, after which he was given a fellowship to Columbia University, where he received a Master of Arts degree with honors in English Literature.